dev-ahmadbilal/hexogen/README.md

 - **Consistent structure**: Everyone follows the same patterns from day one
 - **Scalable foundation**: Start simple and scale up as your application grows
-- **Reduced setup time**: Get from zero to production-ready architecture in minutes, not days
+- **Reduced setup time**: Get from zero to production-ready CRUD APIs in minutes, not days
 - **Team productivity**: Spend time on features, not on architectural setup and configuration

 Hexogen bridges the gap between simple CRUD applications and enterprise-grade architecture, making professional patterns accessible to developers at all levels.